 - Once at MGM Grand casino, he admired the service of the waitress and tipped her with $150,000 to cover her mortgage.
 In another incident Packer accidentally bumped into a cocktail waitress, causing her to spill her drinks tray.
 Packer asked her name and address and saw that her $130,000 mortgage was mopped off.

 - He was Australia’s richest person when he died, with a net worth of AU$6.9 billion and was at the 94th position in the world’s richest man list by Forbes in 2005.

 - Awards and recognition: He was awarded the A.C.
 (Companion of the Order of Australia) on January 26, 1983 for his services in media.
 And was awarded Australian Sport Medal in the 2001 Queen’s New Year’s Honor’s List for his services to the sports.

-- At the age of 56, he had lost weight, with the help of an acupuncturist, and abandoned his three-pack-a-day cigarette habit.
+- He had drastically reduced his weight since his health scare in 1990.
+He also gave up his three-pack-a-day cigarette smoking habit with the help of an acupuncturist.
 Later on 26th December 2005, Kerry Packer died of kidney failure.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.